-Section E. Failure to Comply
+Section E. Failure to Comply Effective Date: 2018-11-08

 If the applicant or its independent auditor fails to respond in a timely and satisfactory manner to additional information requests made by Ginnie Mae, its agents or contractors, within 30 days of notification by Ginnie Mae, then the applicant's access to Application Connection will be deactivated and Ginnie Mae will stop processing the application.
-If the applicant desires to continue the application process at a later date then it must request new access to Application

-Connection and must submit all new forms and documents.
-The new submission will be treated as a new application requiring payment of a new application fee.
+If the applicant desires to continue the application process at a later date then it must request new access to Application Connection will be treated as a new application requiring payment of a new application fee.

 PART 10.
-QUALITY CONTROL
+QUALITY CONTROL Effective Date: 2018-11-08